FernandaARJ/almeidafernanda.github.io/_pages/Resources.md

----
+--
+layout: page
-layout: Resources
+title: Resources
-permalink: /Resources/
+permalink: /resources/
-title:
 description: Stata materials for the thesis will be available soon.
 nav: true
 nav_order: 7
+---